 Or the museum, in “A Second Fall”, which provides the explanation for seasonal adjustments in the weather, “which is nothing other than the result of our climate having been poisoned by the miasmas caused by degenerate specimens of Baroque Art…that museum art, rotting in boredom and oblivion and shut in without an outlet, ferments like old preserves, oversugars our climate, and is the cause of this beautiful malarial fever, this extraordinary delirium, to which our prolonged fall is so agonisingly prone.”
 The translation of course only works in American English, where Autumn would remove the word-play.

 But this is magical realism in the tradition of Alice, not Arcadio Buendia, used to generate a psychological rather than a cultural atmosphere.
-Freud would have loved the mirror in the title piece: “I stood in front of the mirror to fix my tie, but the surface was like bottle glass: it secreted my reflection somewhere in its depth, and only an opaque blue was visible.
+Freud would have loved the mirror in the title piece: “I stood in front of the mirror to fix my tie, but the surface was like bottle glass: it secreted my reflection somewhere in its depth, and only an opaque blur was visible.
 I tried in vain to adjust the distance – approaching the mirror, then retreating from it – but no reflection would emerge from the silvery, fluid mist.
 I must ask for another looking glass, I thought, and left the room.”

 After the first production of “Waiting For Godot”, in London, the director Peter Hall made the observation that cinema is simile, but that theatre was once again metaphor.
-It seems to me that, after a century of naturalism and realism in the novel, works like this by Shulz achieve the identical restoration.
+It seems to me that, after a century of naturalism and realism in the novel, works like this by Schulz achieve the identical restoration.

 You can find David Prashker at: